pdf presentations of the conference talks are now available

 When

-Submission deadline: May 10th May 31st (extended)
+New extended Submission deadline: May 31st June 7th

 Acceptance notification: June 27, 2025